orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 Avinash is an avid reader.
 I was surprised by the way he used to read his books.
 He used to lie down on his side on bed and his mother used to flip pages for him.
 Reducing his dependency on his Mother to flip pages for him might be the first step forward.
-I knew that Adobe Acrobat reader had the auto-scroll option that would help in reading the book.
+I knew that {{% wikipedia article="Adobe Acrobat" %}} reader had the auto-scroll option that would help in reading the book.

-In his personal laptop with books loaded as PDF documents in the auto-scroll mode, the book will automatically scroll at regular pace set by us, Avinash would be able to read the entire book without his mom's help.
+In his personal laptop with books loaded as {{% wikipedia article="Portable Document Format" text="PDF" %}} documents in the auto-scroll mode, the book will automatically scroll at regular pace set by us, Avinash would be able to read the entire book without his mom's help.
 Viola!
 This was our first accessibility device.

 With this feature, he read 5 books completely.
-He read, "Alice in Wonderland", a set of 14 short-stories of Sherlock Holmes and H.G.Well's "First men on Moon".
+He read, "{{% wikipedia article="Alice's Adventures in Wonderland" text="Alice in Wonderland" %}}", a set of 14 short-stories of {{% wikipedia article="Sherlock Holmes" %}} and {{% wikipedia article="H. G. Wells" text="H.G.Well's" %}} "{{% wikipedia article="The First Men in the Moon" text="First men on Moon" %}}".

 The Adobe Acrobat software also has a reader option where the software can read the words aloud.
 However, it was not desirable as it was very mechanical and it